Star Fox: Assault: Gameplay

+The game features a number of weapons, such as the blaster, machine gun, Homing Launcher, sniper rifle and the hand grenade.
+The game has a number of special items, including personal barriers which deflect enemy attacks.
+The usual rings seen in other Star Fox games that restore a vehicle's shield are also present.

+Whenever damage is taken from enemies or hazards, the shield or health meter depletes; depleting the meter completely will cause the vehicle to be destroyed or the player to lose a life, with a blue meter appearing when using vehicles during on-foot missions.
+Lives are also lost from four mission failures.
+If the player runs out of lives, they will receive a game over and be sent back to the title screen.
+If Fox dies, the mission will go back at the start of the section he died in.
+During ground missions, a vehicle's destruction won't cause him to lose a life unless his health meter is also depleted, and Peppy will send him another one right after.
+However, if the Arwing gets destroyed in space, Fox will die instantly.
+During ground battles, he can replenish his health by collecting first aid kits, while rings will repair the vehicle he's using.

-As an added bonus, by collecting all silver medals throughout the game, the player can unlock the NES port of the scrolling shooter arcade game Xevious as a bonus minigame.
-The Japanese version of Star Fox: Assault also features the Famicom games Battle City and Star Luster as unlockables.
+Players can receive a bronze, silver, or gold medal for each stage based on their score upon completion.
+Collecting all silver medals throughout the game will unlock the NES port of the scrolling shooter arcade game Xevious as a bonus minigame.
+In the Japanese version, collecting all bronze and gold medals will also unlock the Famicom games Battle City and Star Luster respectively.

 Multiplayer

-The game supports multiplayer with support for up to four players simultaneously.
+The game supports multiplayer for up to four players simultaneously.
 This mode starts off very limited, with only a few playable characters, weapons, items, and maps; but many more can be unlocked by either playing a certain number of multiplayer games or achieving certain accomplishments in-game.
 Players are able to fight on foot or in a vehicle (a Landmaster, Arwing, or Wolfen), though some stages prohibit certain modes of travel.
-Playable characters include the entire Star Fox team (including Peppy and Wolf).
+Playable characters include all four members of the Star Fox team, along with unlockable characters Peppy and Wolf.

-Multiplayer mode offers several stages for playing, including stages from the single-player mode, "Simple Maps" (which look like they're made of building blocks), and other new maps.
+Multiplayer mode offers several stages for gameplay, including stages from the single-player mode, "Simple Maps" made from blocks in basic geometric shapes, and other new maps.
 There are also several modes for play available, which can force a certain weapon (sniper, rocket launcher, etc.) or change the style of play (capture the crown, etc.).
-Also, there are a few customizable options, such as turning radar on/off, turning special weapons on/off, and turning Demon Launchers on/off.
+Players can choose to enable or disable certain options, such as radar, special weapons, and Demon Launchers.

-It has a number of items and weapons, most of which are taken directly from the single-player mode.
-Special unlockable weapons included the Demon Sniper and Demon Launcher which have the ability to kill in one hit.
-In addition, there are a couple special items such as jet packs (which give a player on foot a hovering ability similar to the Landmaster's hover), and the "Stealth Suit", which temporarily makes the player invisible.

-Weapons and items

-The game features a number of weapons, such as the blaster, machine gun, Homing Launcher, sniper rifle and the hand grenade.
-Also used is the Plasma Cannon, a rapid-fire gun with unlimited ammunition.
-This, however, is only used at two specific points.
-The game has a number of special items, including personal barriers which deflect enemy attacks.
-The usual rings seen in other Star Fox games that restore a vehicle's shield are also present.

-Plot
+Players can wield all of the items and weapons featured in the single-player mode, along with special unlockable items and weapons.
+These include jet packs, which allow the characters to hover; the stealth suit, which temporarily makes characters invisible; and the Demon Sniper and Demon Launcher, which can eliminate an opponent or vehicle with one shot.